Residential Roofing FAQ’s discussed by BPS Facilities

 The NFRC actively ensures that all their members offer high standards of workmanship and sound business practice through a strict code of practice and vetting procedure, including site inspections and adhering to Government endorsed standards.

-No matter the type of roof or the size of the project you will be able to find an NFRC approved contractor to suit your needs.
+No matter the type of roof or the size of the project you will be able to find an NFRC approved contractor to suit your needs whether its a full installation or minimal roof repairs.

 NFRC also operates the National Heritage Roofing Contractors Register for qualified heritage roofing specialists.